skupperproject/refdog/input/concepts/listener.md

 The routing key is a string identifier that binds the listener to connectors in remote sites.
-Skupper routers forward client connections to listeners across the network to connectors with matching routing keys.
+Skupper routers forward client connections across the network from listeners to connectors with matching routing keys.
 The connectors then forward the client connections to the workload servers.